YuhuaJiang2002/YuhuaJiang2002.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I earned my Bachelor’s degree with honors from Tsien Excellence in Engineering Program, Tsinghua University in June 2024.
+I earned my Bachelor’s degree with honors from Tsien Excellence in Engineering Program, Tsinghua University in June 2024, under the guidance of Prof. <a href="https://scholar.google.com/citations?user=_VDYtKMAAAAJ&hl=en&oi=ao" style="text-decoration: none;">Feifei Gao</a>.

 I have been focusing on generating visible modalities from invisible wireless signals.
 My research interests lie broadly in generative AI and multimodal learning.

 Recent News